ZocoLini/compositor/PROCESS_AND_CHOICES.md

 ## Last keybinding

-I noticed that I didn't have a keybinding to close a window, something mandatory if I want a window manager to work as expected without a mouse.
+I noticed that I didn't have a keybinding to close a window, something mandatory if I want a compositor to work as expected without a mouse.
 At the same time, I also found that I wasn't removing the workspaces when empty, which caused the app to crash when updating the windows because there was no first window to focus.
 I added a check to ensure there is at least one window in the workspace before trying to focus it.
 I also added logic to remove the workspace when empty inside 'advise_removing_from_workspace' instead of the logic previously implemented when using Ctrl + Alt + V.

 - Ctrl + Alt + C: Close the focused window

+## Last review

+To finish the development of the compositor I refactored and cleaned up the code, solved some bugs that I found, and adjusted the formatting.
+Although it took more than 4 hours to complete, a significant portion of the time was spent experimenting, reading the API, and understanding the ecosystem.